 “Fortunately, I won a few other scholarships over my time in undergrad.
 The main difference, however, is that after receiving their checks, I did not hear from them again.
 However, Taco Bell went the next mile making sure they assisted not only financially, but in many other areas as well,” stated Chima.
 “Money, of course, is a large part of college, but to be successful, so much more is needed.
 Encouragement is extremely underrated.”
 For Chima, the Live Más Scholarship went beyond in every department.

-This year, Chima had the opportunity to play the piano live alongside other scholars at an annual convention that brings Taco Bell franchisees from all over the country together to witness the latest advancements within the business.
+Last year, Chima had the opportunity to play the piano live alongside other scholars at an annual convention that brings Taco Bell franchisees from all over the country together to witness the latest advancements within the business.
 And it all started with a simple connection Chima made within the Live Más Scholarship community.

 At the beginning of the year, Chima collaborated with two other Live Más Scholars to create a virtual musical celebration of the scholarship recipients who graduated in 2020 or 2021.
 The Taco Bell team was wowed by their performance and asked them to appear at the convention.
 Not only did this performance allow Chima to share the gift of music, but it also gave him a chance to connect and build friendships with other scholars, Taco Bell franchisees, and employees.
 He even had the opportunity to perform on the same stage moments before the convention’s special guest, Katy Perry!